Generalised Kato classes on CM elliptic curves of rank 2: Introduction

 \subsection{Acknowledgements}

-It is a pleasure to thank Ashay Burungale for stimulating exchanges, especially about the idea to consider a setting along the lines of our Choice~\ref{choice:setting}, and also Ming-Lun Hsieh for his comments on an earlier draft.
-During the preparation of this paper, the author was partially supported by the NSF grants DMS-1946136 and DMS-2101458.
+It is a pleasure to thank Ashay Burungale for stimulating exchanges, especially about the idea to consider a setting along the lines of that in $\S\ref{subsec:setting}$.
+We are also grateful to Ming-Lun Hsieh for his comments on an early draft.
+Finally, we thank the referees for a number of helpful comments and suggestions that led to significant improvements in the exposition.

+At different stages during the preparation of this paper, the author was supported by the NSF grants DMS-2101458 and DMS-2401321, and the 2024-2025 AMS Centennial Research Fellowship.